This article, originally published in 2020, has been updated with the latest information.

 Related Article: DFMA Saves Money and Reduces Downstream Costs

 When designing panels that have single or double return flanges that meet at a corner or when a flange forms flush to the edge of an adjacent flange, space for bend spring back should be allowed.
 Some clearance is required to get a 90-degree bend when the required bend is flush with another bend on a part.

 Corner underlaps/overlaps for adjacent flanges are designed differently for MIG, TIG, and particularly laser welding, with tolerances for laser welding being the tightest.
 Overlapping flanges can be laser welded using a keyhole pattern that allows the welding of two flanges when access for a fillet or butt weld isn’t permitted.
 Typically, laser welding requires some additional fixturing and is more justifiable for longer or repeating production runs.

 Flanges With 45° Cuts

-If you have questions or you’re looking for a partner with proven experience in value engineering and DFMA for sheet metal fabrication, Estes has the experience to deliver.
+If you have questions or you’re looking for a partner with proven experience in cost-saving ideas for manufacturing, such as DFMA, Estes has the experience to deliver.
 Its engineers draw on their manufacturing expertise to translate ideas from concept to manufacturing while applying DFMA principles throughout the development process.
-Contact us today to learn more.